ollaidh/sqeq/README.md

 # EQUATION SOLVER
-This tool provides a solution for solving linear, quadratic and cubic equations.
+This is a solver for linear, quadratic and cubic equations.
 Each equation is represented as pack of coefficients: 2 for linear, 3 for quadratic and 4 for cubic.